googleapis/google-cloud-dotnet/PROCESSES.md

     This just avoids you having to look up the current version number if you don't already know it.

 2. Run `./prepare-release.sh compare`.
-This will compare the previously released NuGet packages with the current source code, showing you what's changed.
+This will build the code locally, and compare the previously released NuGet packages with the current source code, showing you what's changed.
 Check there's nothing unexpected.

 3. Run `./prepare-release update-history`.
 This will update the version history files of all changed APIs, based on the commits